sundarnagarajan/cherrytux/DERIVATIVE_CHANGES.md

 ### /usr/lib/os-release
 I do not think any changes to this file are required.
 I believe only ```/etc/os-release``` - which is originally a copy of this file - is used.

-I have analyzed 6 Ubuntu derivatives, and the results from these distributions are below:
+I have analyzed the following Ubuntu derivatives:

 * [Bodhi Linux](http://www.bodhilinux.com/)
 * [Elementary OS](https://elementary.io/)